wp-plugins/quick-event-manager/readme.txt

 The sidebar widget now has an options to how many events are displayed.

 == Changelog ==

+= 4.0 =
+*	Calendars!
+You can now display events in a calendar

 = 3.0 =
 *	New Settings interface